-- 17.1 There shall be a chaplaincy which shall include the provision in accordance with the doctrine rites and practices of the Church of England of religious instruction worship and care. - 17.2 The Principal Chaplain of the University shall be a priest of the Church of England or of a Church in communion with it. - 17.3 The detailed arrangements for the appointment of the Principal Chaplain shall be made by a Committee consisting of a majority of Independent Governors appointed under Article 8.3.1.
+- 17.1 There shall be a chaplaincy which shall include the provision in accordance with the doctrine rites and practices of the Church of England of religious instruction worship and care. - 17.2 The Principal Chaplain of the University shall be a priest of the Church of England or of a Church in communion with it. - 17.3 The detailed arrangements for the appointment of the Principal Chaplain shall be made by a Committee consisting of a majority of Independent Governors constituted and operating in accordance with Regulations.
 The Committee will make a recommendation to the Board of Governors.

-18. The Secretary
+18. Chancellor, Pro Chancellor and Secretary

-- 18.1 The Board of Governors shall appoint the Secretary of the University who shall be the Company Secretary and may suspend or remove such person from that appointment.
+- 18.1 The Board may appoint a Chancellor of the University upon such terms and conditions as it thinks fit and may suspend or remove such person from that appointment. - 18.2 The Board may appoint a Pro Chancellor of the University upon such terms and conditions as it thinks fit and may suspend or remove such person from that appointment. - 18.3 The Board of Governors shall appoint the Secretary of the University who shall be the Company Secretary and may suspend or remove such person from that appointment.
 If required, the Board may from time to time appoint an Assistant Secretary or Secretaries to act in the absence of the Secretary and may suspend or remove such person or persons from that appointment.
 The Secretary shall act as Clerk to the Board of Governors.
-Assistant Secretaries shall act as Assistant Clerks to the Board. - 18.2 A Provision of the Act or the Articles requiring or authorising a thing to be done by or to a Governor and the Secretary shall not be satisfied by its being done by or to the same person acting both as Governor and as, or in place of, the Secretary.
+Assistant Secretaries shall act as Assistant Clerks to the Board. - 18.4 A provision of the Act or the Articles requiring or authorising a thing to be done by or to a Governor and the Secretary shall not be satisfied by its being done by or to the same person acting both as Governor and as, or in place of, the Secretary.